bpineau/birdcage/README.md

 # birdcage

-**birdcage** automaticaly creates and maintain "canary" deployments from existing deployments.
+**birdcage** automaticaly creates and maintain deployments copies (ie. canaries) from existing deployments.

+WARNING: this is an experimental project.

-It supports applying arbitrary transformation over the new/generated deployment, for instance to:
+It supports applying arbitrary transformation from the model deployment to the new/generated deployment, for instance to:
 * Change replicas number
 * Change labels and selectors (so you canary is served from a distinct service)
 * Change configmap name to configure your canary differently